-During the Bush Administration he served as Solicitor of Labor, the chief lawyer of the Labor Department with a staff of over 800.
-During 1992 by presidential designation he served concurrently as Acting Assistant Secretary for Labor Management Standards.
+During the George H.W.
+Bush Administration he served as Solicitor of Labor, the chief lawyer of the Labor Department with a staff of over 800 people.
+During 1992, by presidential designation, he served concurrently as Acting Assistant Secretary for Labor Management Standards.

 In Fall 2002, Breger was Lady Davis Visiting Professor of Law at the Hebrew University of Jerusalem.
 In Fall 2003 he was Distinguished Sy-Cip Fulbright Lecturer in the Philippines.

 Breger is a contributing columnist to Moment magazine.
-He writes and speaks regularly on legal issues and has published over 25 law review articles in publications including the Stanford Law Review, Boston University Law Review, Duke Law Journal and North Carolina Law Review.
-He has published as well in periodicals such as the Middle East Quarterly, the National Interest, the Los Angeles Times, the Wall Street Journal, the Washington Post, and the New York Times.
-He has testified over thirty times before the United State Congress.
-His subjects include alternate dispute resolution (ADR), administrative law, labor law and international law.
+He has writen over 25 law review articles in publications including the Stanford Law Review, Boston University Law Review, Duke Law Journal and North Carolina Law Review.
+He has published as well in periodicals such as The Middle East Quarterly, The National Interest, The Los Angeles Times, The Wall Street Journal, The Washington Post, and The New York Times.

 Professor Breger holds a B.A. and M.A., 1967, from University of Pennsylvania, a B.Phil., 1970, from Oriel College, Oxford University; and a J.D., magna cum laude 1973, from the University of Pennsylvania Law School, where he was an editor of the law review and a member of the Order of the Coif.